kesla/append-stream/readme.md

 # append-stream[![build status](https://secure.travis-ci.org/kesla/append-stream.svg)](http://travis-ci.org/kesla/append-stream)

-A quick and dirty really fast stream-like module to append data to a file
+__sales pitch__: Sometimes all you want to do is to write to a file.
+And you want it to be simple.
+And fast.
+Oh, and perhaps open the file lazily.
+Well, than `append-stream` is the right choice for you!

 [![NPM](https://nodei.co/npm/append-stream.png?downloads&stars)](https://nodei.co/npm/append-stream/)